jcoreio/jscodeshift-transport/README.md

 A great jscodeshift transform and API for finding and replacing module names in import/require statements.
 I wrote this because other transforms I found seemed not as convenient or comprehensive.
-This handles both relative imports/requires and imports/requires from `node_modules`.
+This handles both relative imports/requires and imports/requires from `node_modules`, as well as regex find/replace.
 For instance, it's easy to replace a component from a library with your own wrapper in a local file:

 ```sh
 jscodeshift -t ~/jscodeshift-transport ./src \